gwilymhumphreys/hexxi/readme.md

 - pathing
 - renderer
 - selectables
-- teams ** to extract
+- teams

 #####Commands & Actions
-Currently only movement is supported
+Only movement is supported
+In progress: Heath system and attacking commands

 #####Multiplayer
 Status: In progress